Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Nambu tensor propagator

 Combining Eqs.~\eqref{2B_Decompo_Expect},~\eqref{Expec_1B} and~\eqref{Expec_Remainder}, we find the GMK sum rule at non-zero temperature with symmetry-breaking, namely

 In the zero-temperature limit, we recover the same sum rule given by the Gorkov-Green's function formalism in Ref.~\cite{Soma2011}.
 This is also formally equivalent to the finite-temperature GMK sum rule obtained in the symmetry-conserving case~\cite{Soma2006,Rios2006a,Rios2007}.
-We stress that the minus sign in the argument of $S(\omega)$ is a result of our choice of index ordering, and that $v^{(1)}$ includes also non-interacting components like the kinetic energy.

 The GMK sum rule in Eq.~\eqref{GMKsumRule} is only valid for a Hamiltonian conserving the particle-number symmetry and containing only two-body interactions.
+To derive this equation, we also have relied on the fact that we work in a field basis, $\mathcal{B}^f$, made of pure single-particle creation and annihilation operators as given in Eq.~\eqref{WorkingFieldBasis}.
+The latter implies that the GMK sum rule, as given in Eq.~\eqref{GMKsumRule}, remains invariant under the action of the sub-group $\GL(\mathscr{H}_1)$ but not under the action of the whole group $\GL(\mathscr{H}^f)$.
 An extension to include three-body interactions may be derived following the steps drawn for non-superfluid systems in Ref.~\cite{Carbone2013b}.
-To derive this equation, we also have relied on the fact that we work in an extended basis, $\mathcal{B}^e$, which is the concatenation of two single-particle bases as given in Eq.~\eqref{WorkingExtBasis}.
-The latter implies that the GMK sum rule, as given in Eq.~\eqref{GMKsumRule}, remains invariant under the action of the sub-group $\GL(\mathscr{H}_1)$ but not under the action of the whole group $\GL(\mathscr{H}^e_1)$.

 In addition to symmetry properties and sum rules, the exact spectral function of the propagator fulfils a series of relevant positivity inequalities.
-From the spectral function in Eq.~\eqref{DefSpectralFunction}, we can show that, for any $(1,0)$-tensor $X$ and any orthogonal extended basis,
+From the spectral function in Eq.~\eqref{DefSpectralFunction}, we can show that, for any $(1,0)$-tensor $X$ and any orthogonal field basis,

 Eq.~\eqref{HermitianSp} together with the previous equality amount to state that \emph{the spectral function is Hermitian definite positive}.
 As a shorthand notation to denote Hermitian definite positiveness, we write